A White Kitchen: 3 Different Ways

 - Flooring: Any depth of flooring (light, med or dark).
 Usually medium or dark in a kitchen, but any depth in the bathroom

 - Paint Colour: Any depth of paint colour on the walls

 Ways to tone down a high contrast palette

 - Keep any tile pattern more simple (backsplash or flooring)

 - Keep the countertop pattern simple (compared to a busy granite or quartz with a lot of veining)

 - Do not do black cabinet hardware as it is high contrast on white cabinets

 - Limit the amount of shiny/reflective finishes

-Now of course there’s so many other things that go into creating a beautiful room, but hopefully these tips and ideas will get you off on the right foot!
+Now, of course, there are many other things that go into creating a beautiful room, but hopefully, these tips and ideas will get you off on the right foot!

 Check out my E-Design and Online Colour Consulting Packages!